rndblog/rndblog.github.io/about.md

 **This particular one is an open-source project, based on the GitHub!**

-So if you <S>want to fix a bug</S> found mistake, or outdated information or you want to <S>implement new feature</S> add something to an article - just go ahead and create pull request!
+So if you <S>_want to fix a bug_</S> found mistake, or outdated information or you want to <S>_implement new feature_</S> add something to an article - just go ahead and create pull request!

-Also this is not a personal, but collaborative blog, so you may contribute your own article to the <S>code</S>articlebase.
-Open as Wikipedia, but with workflow as an open-source GitHub project.
+Also this is not a personal, but collaborative blog, so you may contribute your own article to the articlebase.
+Open as Wikipedia, but with workflow as in open-source project.

-And every article will have have author and list of editors, so you may include it to your professional profile.
+And one more thing, every article will be marked with an author name and link plus list of editors, so you may include it to your professional profile.